superadm1n/cryptool/README.md

 # CrypTool.sh

 A little script I threw together to help streamline the process of encrypting drives, mounting them, and un-mounting them.
+This is mainly useful on servers that do not have a GUI because typically the GUI will have an automated way of detecting and mounting the drive but on a computer without a GUI you wont have those tools, thus I felt the need for a more streamline process.

 ## Getting Started